rails/rails/guides/source/7_0_release_notes.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON https://guides.rubyonrails.org.**

-Ruby on Rails 6.2 Release Notes
+Ruby on Rails 7.0 Release Notes
 ===============================

-Highlights in Rails 6.2:
+Highlights in Rails 7.0:

+* Ruby 2.7.0+ required, Ruby 3.0+ prefered

 --------------------------------------------------------------------------------

-Upgrading to Rails 6.2
+Upgrading to Rails 7.0
 ----------------------

 If you're upgrading an existing application, it's a great idea to have good test coverage before going in.
-You should also first upgrade to Rails 6.1 in case you haven't and make sure your application still runs as expected before attempting an update to Rails 6.2.
+You should also first upgrade to Rails 6.1 in case you haven't and make sure your application still runs as expected before attempting an update to Rails 7.0.
 A list of things to watch out for when upgrading is available in the
 [Upgrading Ruby on Rails](upgrading_ruby_on_rails.html#upgrading-from-rails-6-1-to-rails-6-2) guide.